 - Place in nature: If you are a forest bathing, solitary refuge type of person, then you’re in luck!
 It’s usually pretty cheap to buy a forested lot up the side of a mountain.

 - Water fun: Cottages are often all about water access, which is why waterfront properties are super expensive.
 Even glimpses of the water from halfway up the side of a forested mountain are expensive.
 If water is super important, then you’d better start saving!

 - Vegetables and fruit trees: My grandparents’ cottage featured two large garden plots and a sugar shack (they were in Upstate New York).
 Having a cottage with a garden will certainly require a bit of planning around access to freshwater and deer fencing.
 Regardless, you’ll definitely want to aim for a fairly flat piece of land with southern exposure.
 It also helps if there are farms nearby, suggesting that the soil may be fertile.

 - Posh party place: Do you imagine spending the afternoon playing croquet and visiting art galleries, then finishing the day with a glass of vintage Bordeaux in a hot tub?
-Then you’ll need to consider the neighbourhood of your cottage.
-There is posh cottage country and rustic cottage country.
+Then you’ll need to consider the neighborhood of your cottage.
+There is a posh cottage country and rustic cottage country.
 Just make sure you’re in the right region.

 - Income property: Planning on making money with a rental property?
 Then accessibility and tourist draw is key.
 It’s also a good idea to check out the local bylaws for vacation rental rules.

-If you’re thinking of living fulltime at your cottage then you really need to consider the community services.
+If you’re thinking of living full-time at your cottage then you really need to consider the community services.
 Are there schools?
 What health care services are available?